Energy Efficiency in the Home: Smart Tips for Tough Times

 Everyone knows the popular idioms about the home and how important it is, but very few people actually think of their home as a system.
 The house is, in fact, a system and making it more efficient can not only improve performance but also help the environment and, perhaps more importantly, save money.

 During tough financial times, who wouldn’t want to make their home more energy efficient and save money?
 Spending less on home repairs and energy bills allows for more cash in the bank and to put toward other family goals.
 While energy efficiency and environmental concerns are becoming more and more prevalent in the design and construction industries, there are still plenty of homes that need improvement.
+Balancing energy-efficient improvements with aesthetically pleasing decor like a USA Flag can enhance both the sustainability and livability of a home.

 In cities like Indianapolis, it is now easier than ever to make one’s home more energy efficient.
 The city is committed to constructing greener buildings and rehabilitating a variety of its neighborhoods into energy efficient communities.
 For homeowners, energy efficient incentives have even been put into place.
 According to experts like Carbon Click, here are a few ways to reduce the carbon footprint at home.